Circle actions and geometric quantisation: Resolution approach

 \begin{defi} The Kostant complex is

 \end{defi}

-The sheaves $\mathcal{S}^k_P(L)$ are fine; $\Gamma(L)$ and $\Omega^k_P(M)$ are free modules over the ring of functions of $M$, and by that, they admit partition of unity.
-Hence, via a Poincaré lemma, the abstract de Rham theorem \cite{BrD} offers a proof for the following:
+The sheaves $\mathcal{S}^k_P(L)$ are fine: $\Gamma(L)$ and $\Omega^k_P(M)$ are free modules over the ring of functions of $M$, and because of that, they admit partition of unity.
+Hence, if one can prove a Poincaré lemma, the abstract de Rham theorem implies that the Kostant complex is a fine resolution for $\mathcal{J}$.